MzPoju/practice_printf/README.md

-14. The flood of print has turned reading into a process of gulping rather than savoring
+14. The flood of print has turned reading into a process of gulping rather than savoring.
+I like Ope because she is dilligent

 #advanced